Diveshkushwaha2021/Frontend-Interview-Qna/README.md

 2. Function Currying
 3. Debouncing
 4. polyfill for bind methods
-5. event Bubbling and Capturing ot Trickling
+5. event Bubbling and Capturing or Trickling